farnoosh27/NLP/README.md

 # NLP, MLOps and Telecommunication
+### Purpose
+NLP involves extracting information from text in order to leverage it for downstream applications

 I am trying to specialize in Natural Language Processing for the purpose of my job, so here is the repository!
 The core concepts are as follows: